OzanDural/NLP-LoRA-FineTuning-Project/README.md

     The training scripts are configured to save checkpoints directly to Google Drive (`/content/drive/MyDrive/...`) to ensure data persistence during long training sessions.

 2.  **Flash Attention Adjustment:**
     Although trained on an A100 GPU, we encountered library compatibility issues with Flash Attention 2 during the inference/evaluation phase.
-Therefore, the `use_flash_attention_2=True` argument was removed from `livecodebench_eval.py`.
+Therefore, we used a modified version of the evaluation script where the `use_flash_attention_2=True` argument was removed.
 The evaluation runs in standard `bfloat16` mode.

 ## 📊 Benchmark Results (Pass@1)